JunedConnect/project-snowflake/README.md

 Terraform is used to provision all pieces of the infrastructure:

-- Modules and variable-driven configuration to follow the DRY principle
-- Tightly scoped IAM policies for secure access control
 - S3 buckets configured with security and redundancy in mind:
     - **Server-side encryption** with AES256 to protect data-at-rest
     - **Versioning enabled** for recovery against accidental deletes or overwrites